HasnainRaz/Fast-SRGAN/README.md

 On a GTX 1080 with a batch size of 14 and image size of 128, the model trains in 9.5 hours for 170,000 iterations.
 This is achieved mainly by the efficient tensorflow tf data pipeline.
 It keeps the GPU utilization at a constant 95%+.

 # Samples
 Following are some results from the provided trained model.
-Left shows the 4x upsampled via bicubic interpolation, low resolution image.
+Left shows the low res image, after 4x bicubic upsampling.
 Middle is the output of the model.
 Right is the actual high resolution image.
 The generated samples appear softer.
 Maybe a side effect of using the MSE loss.
 Loss weights need to be tuned possibly.

 <p align="center">
-  256x256 to 1024x1024 upsampling:
+  <b>256x256 to 1024x1024 Upsampling</b>
   <img src="https://user-images.githubusercontent.com/4294680/67163689-4fabef00-f372-11e9-9a39-87552792cd70.png">
-  128x128 to 512x512 upsampling:
+  <b>128x128 to 512x512 Upsampling</b>
   <img src="https://user-images.githubusercontent.com/4294680/67163721-b03b2c00-f372-11e9-84d9-9774f3c52657.png">
-  64x64 to 256x256 upsampling:
+  <b>64x64 to 256x256 Upsampling</b>
   <img src="https://user-images.githubusercontent.com/4294680/67163743-de207080-f372-11e9-843f-87b9a6aba632.png">
-  32x32 to 128x128 upsampling:
+  <b>32x32 to 128x128 Upsampling</b>
   <img src="https://user-images.githubusercontent.com/4294680/67163760-04461080-f373-11e9-902d-89dc3acb6e7b.png">
 </p>